Pain, Allodynia, and Desensitisation therapy

 Massage

-Try this for five minutes without stopping.
+Try this for 5 minutes without stopping.

 Textured massage

-Always look at the texture or movement during the activity, this will help you to activate your memory of normal feeling.
+Always look at the texture or movement during the activity.
+This will help you to remember what the feeling should be like.

 Immersion massage